Quetzal-framework/quetzal-CoaTL/docs/3-installation.md

 target_link_libraries(<your_target> <PUBLIC|PRIVATE|INTERFACE> quetzal::quetzal)
 ```

+@note
-> :warning: You are still responsible to ensure that the dependencies are installed
+You are still responsible to ensure that the dependencies are installed
-> and that the header files can be located at build-time.
+and that the header files can be located at build-time.

 ### Conan + CMake